parthenocissus/flaglabs/tasks.md

 - [ ] Continue looking up other ML projects related to the Anthems project and take note of their approach

-- [ ] Change our meetings to use Zoom instead of Google Meet
+- [x] Change our meetings to use Zoom instead of Google Meet
+	Status: Completed.
+The Zoom link is https://us02web.zoom.us/j/85446992747 and I added it to the calendar invitation.

 - [ ] Build / Find a dataset of pictograms / icons